- Search The Registry

 He grew up in the Shaw community in Northwest Washington and attended the New Bethel Baptist Church just a few blocks from his home.
 He graduated second in his class at Washington's all-black Dunbar High School in 1951, and the members of his church held fund-raising dinners to provide him with a college scholarship.
 When he graduated from Dunbar in 1952, his church gave him enough money to pay for his first year at Virginia Union University in Richmond.

-He pledged Kappa Alpha Psi fraternity while at Virginia Union, where he graduated with honors in 1955, and then earned a B.Div. from Yale Divinity School in 1958.
+He pledged to the Kappa Alpha Psi fraternity while at Virginia Union, graduating with honors in 1955, and then earned a B.Div. from Yale Divinity School in 1958.
 While at Virginia Union University, Fauntroy met a young Martin Luther King Jr., himself an ordained Baptist minister.
 With much in common, the two men formed a friendship that began with an all-night discussion of theology.
-Fauntroy joined the Southern Christian Leadership Conference (SCLC), and upon his return to Washington, D.C., became an influential lobbyist for civil rights in Congress.
+Fauntroy joined the Southern Christian Leadership Conference (SCLC) and, upon his return to Washington, D.C., became an influential lobbyist for civil rights in Congress.

-Fauntroy played a key role after the assassination of Martin Luther King Jr., meeting both with President Johnson and with activist Stokely Carmichael during the immediate aftermath.
+Fauntroy played a key role after Martin Luther King Jr.'s assassination, meeting President Johnson and activist Stokely Carmichael during the immediate aftermath.
 Fauntroy urged people, in person, on TV, and over the radio, to adhere to King's policy of nonviolence.
 He also led a prayer at King's funeral.
 Because his religious beliefs placed a premium on community service, Fauntroy gravitated toward the political arena.
 In 1967, he was named vice-chairperson of the Washington City Council, a nine-member body appointed directly by the president of the United States.
 Fauntroy sat on the city council for two years, resigning when his commitments as director of MICCO began to take all his time.

 He is also a former delegate to the United States House of Representatives and was a candidate for the 1972 and 1976 Democratic presidential nominations as a favorite son.
-His stated life work is to advocate public policy that "declares Good News to the poor, that binds up the brokenhearted and sets at liberty them that are bound" in the United States and around the world.
-Contradicting his previous ecumenicism, Fauntroy asked the United States Supreme Court to stop same-sex marriage from taking place in the District of Columbia in March 2010, pending a "vote by the people".
+His stated life work is to advocate public policy that "declares Good News to the poor, that binds up the brokenhearted and sets at liberty them that are bound" in the United States and worldwide.
+Contradicting his previous ecumenicism, Fauntroy asked the United States Supreme Court to stop same-sex marriage in the District of Columbia in March 2010, pending a "vote by the people."